SuperCh-SE-NCSU/Project2_badsmell/README.md

 ##Collection
 We selected three projects (our project is one of them), and extracted all the issues from these projects. <br/>
 1. Projects with more issues are preferred.<br/>
-2. Projects with more labels are proferred.
+2. Projects with more labels are proferred.<br/>
 Then the gitable.py file is used to extract the issues, labels, milestones for each project.

 ##Anonymization